How to Keep Water Out of a Garage

 Trench drains are harder to install than some of the other solutions here.

-You’ll either need to pull up the pavers or jackhammer your driveway to make room.
-Once the drain is in, you’ll then need to add new concrete to keep it in place.
+You’ll need to pull up the pavers or jackhammer your driveway to make room.
+Once the drain is in, you must add new concrete to keep it in place.

-Personally, I’d skip a trench drain unless you’ve got a badly sloped driveway that causes lots of water runoff into your garage.
+I’d skip a trench drain unless you’ve got a badly sloped driveway that causes lots of direct water runoff into your garage.

 The car’s finish is designed to withstand extremes, so I wouldn’t worry about the water damaging the paint beyond unsightly water spots.

-The dirty, salty slush that you’ve got in the Northeast is a different story.
+The dirty, salty slush you’ve got in the Northeast is a different story.

-That doesn’t mean you’re all clear though.
-There’s not much air flow in your garage, which is why we need alternative ways to keep your garage cool.
+That doesn’t mean you’re all clear, though.
+There’s not much airflow in your garage, so we need alternative ways to keep your garage cool.

-No air flow means the water on your car can find it’s way in the cracks and in between the panels of your car can’t properly evaporate.
-If the seals are old and damaged, that water may then seep into more critical areas.
+No airflow means the water on your car can find its way into the cracks, and in between, the panels of your car can’t properly evaporate.
+If the seals are old and damaged, that water may seep into more critical areas.

 That excess water also adds to the overall humidity level in the garage.
 There’s a story that placing a bowl of water in a perfectly sealed room will increase the humidity level to 100%.
 It turns out that’s true.

-This is especially a problem if you live in the hot and humid South.
+This is especially problematic if you live in the hot and humid South.

 So should you put a wet car in the garage?
-No. It’s best to always dry your car off once you park it for the night.
+No. Always attempt to dry your car off once you park it for the night.

-Eventually, you’re going to have puddles of water in your garage that you need to get rid of.
+Eventually, you’ll have puddles of water in your garage that you need to get rid of.

-At best, it’ll be rainwater dripping from your car or blowing in from the outside.
-Worst case it could be a drainage problem or a flood.
-Flooding is just a bit beyond the scope of this article, but for smaller leaks, let’s talk about a few quick ways that you can dry out your garage.
+At best, rainwater will be dripping from your car or blowing in from the outside.
+Worst case, it could be a drainage problem or a flood.
+Dealing with a flooded garage is beyond the scope of this article, but for smaller leaks, let’s talk about a few quick ways to dry out your garage.

 Squeegee out the excess water: Don’t let that water pool.
 The longer water sits, the more damage it will do – especially if it can seep into your walls or drywall.